DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 > 1. The **cp.icr.io** value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the *docker-username* to **cp** to use an entitlement key as *docker-password*.
 > 2. The `ibm-entitlement-key` secret name will be used for the `image.pullSecrets` parameter when you run a Helm install of your containers.
 The `image.repository` parameter is also set by default to `cp.icr.io/cp/cp4a/odm`.

-***However, as the goal of this article is to eliminate the need for secrets, refer to the Kubernetes implementation to understand the alternative methods.
-For example, the OpenShift documentation on this topic can be found on <https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/images/managing-images#using-image-pull-secrets>***
+***However, since the goal of this article is to eliminate the need for secrets, refer to the Kubernetes implementation to understand alternative methods.
+For example, the OpenShift documentation on this topic can be found at <https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/images/managing-images#using-image-pull-secrets>***

 #### IBM Helm charts repository